-Well the statistics say that it was actually the pig hunter that broke themselves.
+Well the statistics say that it was actually the pig hunters that broke themselves!

 Hunting behind a team of pig dogs is hard yakka and could well be described as a big fun semi-organised ball’s up.
 For those of you that have been lucky enough to give it a go, you’ll be well aware that there are plenty of opportunities for things to go very wrong.
 And go wrong they do, I can assure you.

 Already, since Covid lockdown level 2 there have been two, more serious hunting related injuries.
 One of which was a slip of the knife resulting in the hunter managing to stab themselves.

 Ritchie Williams and Ryan Carr demonstrating how not to cut towards yourself